CloudBoltSoftware/cb-applet/README.md

 Run the script `npm run build:dev`.
 This watches for file changes and auto-builds the applet when changes are saved.
 It then copies files to subfolders in `xui/src/tmp/devtools`.
 To use use these files:

-1. In Chrome, navigate to the CUI.
+1. In Chrome, navigate to the SSP.
 1. Open the devtools and navigate to the Sources tab's Overrides panel.
 1. Click "Select folder for overrides".
 1. Select the `xui/src/tmp/devtools` folder.
 1. Click "Allow" when prompted.
-1. Navigate to the CUI and refresh the page.
+1. Navigate to the SSP and refresh the page.

 You should see your local version of the applet.
-You can now make changes to the applet and see them reflected in the CUI upon a page refresh without having to upload a new zip to CloudBolt.
+You can now make changes to the applet and see them reflected in the SSP upon a page refresh without having to upload a new zip to CloudBolt.

 See [this article](https://developer.chrome.com/blog/new-in-devtools-65/#overrides) for more information on how Chrome overrides work.